taiga-family/editor/README.md

 ## Contributing

-If you have suggestions for how **Maskito** could be improved, or want to report a bug, open an issue!
+If you have suggestions for how **TUI Editor** could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## Maintained

-Maskito is a part of [Taiga UI](https://github.com/Tinkoff/taiga-ui) libraries family which is backed and used by a large enterprise.
+TUI Editor is a part of [Taiga UI](https://github.com/Tinkoff/taiga-ui) libraries family which is backed and used by a large enterprise.
 This means you can rely on timely support and continuous development.

 ## License

 🆓 Feel free to use our library in your commercial and private applications

-All **Maskito** packages are covered by [Apache 2.0](/LICENSE)
+**TUI Editor** package is covered by [Apache 2.0](/LICENSE)

 Read more about this license [here](https://choosealicense.com/licenses/apache-2.0/)